Tutorial

 outfile2

 Note: Normal vectors can only decide tilt and psi, so the rot of particles without point2 will be filled with a random angle.
-You can also set the rot of all particles without point2 to 0 by adding --fill_rot 0.
+The rot of all particles without point2 can also be set to 0 by adding --fill_rot 0.
 Type Mpicker_particles.py -h for details.
 Note that UpDown can be 1 (Up) or -1 (Down), so the real normal vectors should be UpDown * (nx, ny, nz).

 Generate Membrane Segmentation

-You can skip this step if you already have a segmentation.
-To run membrane segmentation, make sure the computer has at least one GPU, and you install the full version of MPicker (see installation instructions for details).
+This step can be skipped if a segmentation is already available.
+To run membrane segmentation, ensure the computer has at least one GPU, and the full version of MPicker is installed (see installation instructions for details).

 First, press Mask and choose Get Mask, and MPicker will open a new window.

 Next, press Run in the left half of the window.
-(You can change GPU id to 0,1 and adjust batch size and threads to 4 if you have 2 GPUs.) memseg_gui
+(Change GPU id to 0,1 and adjust batch size and threads to 4 if there are 2 GPUs.) memseg_gui

 Wait until it finishes.
-This process takes about 4 minutes (we used one GeForce RTX 2080 Ti here).
+This process takes about 4 minutes (one GeForce RTX 2080 Ti was used here).
 The terminal will display something like this: memseg_cmd

 The results will be stored in xxx/tutorial/emd13771_isonet/memseg: